 Injured By An Uninsured Or Underinsured Motorist?

 Suffering a serious injury in a car collision that was not your fault is both stressful and upsetting.
-Fortunately, Pennsylvania State Law requires that all registered motor vehicles be insured so that, if an collision should happen, you are protected – whether you are the victim or the one responsible.
+Fortunately, Pennsylvania State Law requires that all registered motor vehicles be insured so that, if a collision should happen, you are protected – whether you are the victim or the one responsible.
 But, sadly, not everyone complies with the law, and learning that the driver responsible for your injury is uninsured intensifies your stress and your concern about obtaining proper coverage when you have to file uninsured driver collision claims in Pennsylvania.

-The attorneys of Graham & Mauer have experience and skill in helping clients in Chester County, Carlisle County, Cumberland County and Eastern Pennsylvania obtain compensation for injuries when an uninsured or underinsured party is involved.
+The law firm of Graham & Mauer has experience and skill in helping clients in Chester County, Carlisle County, Cumberland County and Eastern Pennsylvania obtain compensation for injuries when an uninsured or underinsured party is involved.

 Uninsured Motorist Coverage – UM